Quantitative characterization of finite simple groups: a complement: Introduction

 \begin{defi} Let $G$ be a finite group, let $d$ be a positive integer and write $G(d)=\{x \in G | x^d = 1 \}$.
 We say that two groups $G_1$ and $G_2$ are of the same order type if and only if $|G_1(d)|=|G_2(d)|$ where $d=1$, $2, \cdots $. \end{defi}

-\textbf{Thompson Problem (1987)} \footnote {A private letter from Thompson J. G. dated April 22, 1987 to the author raised this problem, which is also introduced in Khukhro E I, Mazurov V D.\textit{ Unsolved problems in group theory.} The Kourovka notebook, No. 20.
+\textbf{Thompson Problem (1987)} \footnote {A private letter from J. G. Thompson dated April 22, 1987 to the author raised this problem, which is also introduced in E. I. Khukhro, V. D. Mazurov.\textit{ Unsolved problems in group theory.} The Kourovka notebook, No. 20.
 2022, 12.37, p.58.} Suppose $G_1$ and $G_2$ are groups of the same order type.
 Suppose also that $G_1$ is solvable.
 Is it true that $G_2$ is also necessarily solvable?

 In Thompson's letter he pointed out that:``The problem arose initially in the study of algebraic number fields, and is of considerable interest."

 Let $G$ be a finite group, set $N(G)=\{n\in\mathbb{Z}^+ \mid G \text{ has conjugacy class } C \text{ with } |C| = n \}$, that is, it is the set of all lengths of the conjugacy classes of $G$.